mms112/ExpandWorldPrefabs/README.md

 Following parameters are available to be used in the yaml file:

 - `<prefab>`: Original prefab id.
+- `<safeprefab>`: Original prefab id with underscores replaced by dashes.
+  - This can be used as workaround because underscores split the prefab id as separate parameters.
 - `<zdo>`: Object id.
 - `<x>`, `<y>` and `<z>`: Object center point.
 - `<pos>`: Object center point as x,z,y.